zaphosting/docs/docs/redm-licensekey.md

 ## Configure Key

-Finally, you must head over to the **Settings** section on your gameserver's webinterface, and head over to the **Custom license key** field.
+Finally, you must head over to the **Settings** section on your game server's webinterface, and head over to the **Custom license key** field.
 In this field, paste the code that was generated.

 ![image](https://github.com/zaphosting/docs/assets/42719082/c0475d70-bed9-4eaa-8d4c-c7cf121703d5)

 :::info
 **For txAdmin:**
-If you are using txAdmin version of the gameserver, you must instead define the key under the `sv_licensekey` parameter.
-You can access your `server.cfg` file either via your txAdmin interface panel, the **Configs** section on your gameserver's webinterface or directly through FTP access.
+If you are using txAdmin version of the game server, you must instead define the key under the `sv_licensekey` parameter.
+You can access your `server.cfg` file either via your txAdmin interface panel, the **Configs** section on your game server's webinterface or directly through FTP access.
 :::

 After you have set your custom license key, proceed to restart your RedM server.

-You have successfully set a custom license key for your RedM gameserver!
+You have successfully set a custom license key for your RedM game server!